taylorleprechaun/CFBPollNew/README.md

 Something I noticed across these seasons is that the best teams had a rating above 40 and the worst teams were below 16, so I made a list of them [here]( https://github.com/taylorleprechaun/CFBPollNew/blob/main/CFBPoll/Resources/BOAT%20and%20WOAT.xlsx).

 I decided to split up the rankings between pre-CFP and CFP eras.
 This was because the teams in the CFP would get little bumps from playing an extra game against an elite-level team.
-I'm probably going to have to split the CFP era into 4 and 12 team sections but that's a problem for future me
+I'm probably going to have to split the CFP era into 4 and 12 team sections but that's a problem for future me.
+As of right now I'm not going to split into 4 vs 12 but maybe in the future I will

-*New additions for the 2023 season!*
+*New additions for the 2024 season!*

-* This year Michigan clocks in with a 42.244 in my poll, placing them at #3 in the Playoff Era
+* No one cracked 40 points so no one is making it into the BOAT section for 2024.
+Oregon came closest at 39.962 and Ohio State was a little behind at 39.802
-* This year Kent State clocks in with a 15.812 in my poll, placing them at 11th worst in the Playoff Era
+* Kent State repeats this year as worst team in FBS.
+They finished with a rating of 15.735, placing them at 9th worst in the Playoff Era

 **The top 5 Best of all Time (pre-CFP era)**